Thursday, September 15, 2022

 Day 15 - St Pierre sur Mer to Cerbere

 I didn’t get a very good night’s sleep, probably with the thought of the very last day of the ride coming up.
-It was also a riny night with occasional flashes of lightning in the distance, and the rain pattering steadily on the van roof kept me awake.
+It was also a rainy night with occasional flashes of lightning in the distance, and the rain pattering steadily on the van roof kept me awake.

 I got up at 7:00 in order to get an early start.
 After the storm the air was fresher and there was actually blue in the sky, a change after yesterday’s incessant grey.
 I set off south down along the not quite awake seafront of St Pierre.
 Dodging the puddles, I headed through the slightly ritzier Narbonne Plage, past the miles of end of season, the dozens of almost closed campsites and fun parks.
 Thjere was good cycle provision here, being a tourist area, and I found that I was on VR8, that runs along the Mediterranean coast.